PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 **How to approach combinations of axes.
 Mention again that these must be considered to be additive in a single module, not sequential.**

 .. warning::
-    To be able to cover everything below the 'Planes' node, background information required includes: the basics of ipsi/contra and left/right; potentially a little in-depth discussion of normal vectors (though hopefully not strictly necessary here, and likely not in those words); basic knowledge of the axis directions applicable for the (two) ordinate axes that form a basis for each plane; ...
+    To be able to cover everything below the 'Planes' node, background information required includes: the basics of ipsi/contra and left/right; potentially a little in-depth discussion of normal vectors (though hopefully not strictly necessary here, and likely not in those words); basic knowledge of the axis directions applicable for the (two) ordinate axes that form a basis for each plane; etc.

 .. warning::
     It is **possible**, though perhaps too technically involved, to include notions like: sets of parallel planes; normal vectors; spans; cartesian coordinate triples in space; movement vector triples in space; etc.

-    It is **likely** that we will need to include notions like: movement relative to a starting point (vectors, though we don't have to call it that); vectors parallel to/able to form bases for ordinate axes; vector addition (though we won't call it that); etc.
+    It is **likely** that we will need to include notions like: direction of movement relative to an arbitrary starting point; vectors parallel to/able to form bases for ordinate axes; vector addition/combinations of axes; etc.

 .. _planes_entry:

 2. Planes
 `````````

-**Introduction**

-Along with the set of axes, we can also describe a similar set of (ordinate) planes: **horizontal**, **vertical**, and **mid-sagittal**.
-These are each formed along...
+We can also describe a set of planes, where each one is formed by a pair of the ordinate axes described above.
+These are the **horizontal**, **vertical**, and **mid-sagittal** planes.

 .. image:: images/shared_planes.png
     :width: 750
     :align: left

-**Describe angled planes here, without reference to circular directions.**
+**Describe angled planes here, without reference to circular directions.
+Include a diagram similar to the above.**

 .. _circular_directions: